markandrus/aljebra/README.md

 _Note: the test suite itself could be better tested!_

 The test suite attempts to verify that the instances of algebraic structures defined in this library satisfy the laws defined in the [Fantasy Land specification](https://github.com/pufuwozu/fantasy-land).
+Additionally, it includes a number of noninstance "sanity checks".

 Before running, make sure you have installed the package with `npm install`, as the test suite relies on [Mocha](http://visionmedia.github.io/mocha/).